dineshkummarc/Full-School-Website/README.md

 ⭐ **Don't forget to star this repository if you found it useful!**

 ## Demo, why not?
 - Hey friend, you can try the live demo first.
-No need to use your disk space if it’s not your thing. 😊 [Click here to see](https://technicalpashupati.edu.np/)
+No need to use your disk space if it’s not your thing. 😊 [Click here to see](https://technicalpashupati.edu.np/), But hey!
+This repo has a lot of extra features — the demo is just a glimpse; everything you need is right here in the repo

 ⭐ **Don't forget to star this repository if you found it useful!**